 Born in Budapest, Gábor Takács-Nagy began studying the violin at the age of eight.
 As a student of the Franz Liszt Academy, he won First Prize in 1979 in the Jenő Hubay Violin Competition and later pursued studies with Nathan Milstein.
-He studied the chamber-music of Bartók with Zoltán Székely, who was Bartók’s best friend and dedicatee of his 2nd violin concerto.
+He studied the Bartók’s string quartets with Zoltán Székely, who was Bartók’s best friend and dedicatee of his 2nd violin concerto.
 Gábor Takács-Nagy is considered one of today’s most authentic exponents of Hungarian music, and in particular, that of Béla Bartók.
 In 1982, he was awarded the Liszt Prize and in March 2017 the prestigious Béla Bartók-Ditta Pásztory Prize.